 Finding your best friend will be a walk in the park with us!

-The amount of dappling on a dachshund is determined by something called the sine insertion.
-The length of this sine insertion will determine the colour of a dapple dachshund, or how many splotches of colour it has on it.
+The amount of dappling on a dachshund is determined by something called the sine insertion, a part of the merle gene.
+The length of this sine insertion will determine the pattern of a dapple dachshund, or how many splotches of colour it has on it.
 Dachshunds that are not dapple will not have a sine insertion.
 The sine insertion length is measured on a bp scale from 200-280, with 200 being the least severe.
 Genetic tests, such as the ones offered by UC Davis, can determine the sine length of your dapple dachshund.

 The chart to the right will determine which types of merle alleles are safe to breed together.
 Typically, the less severe the dappling, then the safer to breed together.